 Dispelling the “Facts”

 Perhaps because of the sheer size of the internet, the credible sources of information can often become crowded, if not completely overshadowed by scams and unqualified individuals looking to make a profit by any means necessary.
-While there is often recourse in situations involving cybercrimes, there isn’t any remedy when it comes to your child’s health should they fall victim to a preventable disease.
+Unfortunately, while there is often recourse in situations involving cybercrimes, there isn’t any remedy when it comes to your child’s health should they fall victim to a preventable disease.

 Furthermore, there is a severe lack of protection against the spread of vaccine misinformation because, for the most part, we aren’t able to police what is being said on the internet.
-When an outlandish claim begins circulating the internet, the only people we can rely on to dispel these false statements is ourselves.
+Thus, when an outlandish claim begins circulating the internet, the only people we can rely on to dispel these false statements is ourselves.

 The Costs of Vaccines (& How They Can Improve)

 However, there is hope.
 Some experts believe change needs to happen at a legislation level.
 As NPR reported, “One solution would be to have federal elected officials draw the line and simply ask The Advisory Committee on Immunization Practices (ACIP) to apply it.”
-With that in mind, starting this important conversation about how much is too much for vaccines will be the first step in looking towards a more affordable market.
+With that in mind, starting this important conversation about how much is too much for vaccines will be the first step toward a more affordable market.

 It’s Time to Trust Change